 Example:

-rect http://your.system//userid/http/gym.html 150 100 200 100
+http://your.system//userid/http/gym.html 150 100 200 100

-The shape can be one of rectangle, circle or polygon.
-The list of coordinates are x,y pairs.
-The number of coordinates depends on the shape.
-The following is an example of an imagemap file called "campus.map":
+depends on the shape.
+The following is an example of an imagemap

-# simple campus map # provide general info on campus default http://your.system//userid/http/general.html # Sir Arthur Currie Gym rect http://your.system//userid/http/gym.html 148,108 177,189 # Leacock Bldg rect http://your.system//userid/http/Leacock.html 6,61 55,104 # McIntyre Medical Bldg circle http://your.system//userid/http/medical.html 162,45 188,32 # Lower Campus plazapoly poly http://your.system//userid/http/plaza.html - 26,119 67,123 96,145 96,189 69,215 35,213 10,177 10,141 _____________________________________________________________________________
+_____________________________________________________________________________The imagemap specifications are taken in the order given.
+So that embedded shapes should be placed before the larger shape in which they occur.
+For this example the MUSIC file name is userid:http\campus.map.# simple campus map # provide general info on campus default http://your.system//userid/http/general.html # Sir Arthur Currie Gym rect http://your.system//userid/http/gym.html 148,108 177,189 # Leacock Bldg rect http://your.system//userid/http/Leacock.html 6,61 55,104 # McIntyre Medical Bldg circle http://your.system//userid/http/medical.html 162,45 188,32 # Lower Campus plazapoly poly http://your.system//userid/http/plaza.html - 26,119 67,123 96,145 96,189 69,215 35,213 10,177 10,141 _____________________________________________________________________________

-If the above were stored in the file userid:http\campus.html, it could be used to report to you the x,y values of any point on the GIF image.
+_____________________________________________________________________________If the above were stored in the file userid:http\campus.html, it could be used to report to you the x,y values of any point on the GIF image.
 The URL for this MUSIC file is http://your.system//userid/htt p.campus.html While your WEB browser is displaying your GIF image, place the mouse pointer on the GIF image and click.
 The MUSIC HTTPD (WEB) server will echo back the x,y coordinates for the point you clicked on.
 By pressing on the back or previous button you will return to the GIF image.
-In this way you can obtain the x,y coordinates required for any area using one of the three basic shapes.
+In this way you can obtain the x,y coordinates required for any area using one of the three basic shapes.<head> <title> campus </title> </head> <body> <a href=http://your.system/ECHOER> <img src="campus.gif" ismap> </a> <p> </body> _____________________________________________________________________________

 Notes: